-- 1. There is established the "Commission to Protect Inmates in the Edna Mahan Correctional Facility for Women from Sexual Assault and Sexual Misconduct."
-The commission shall consist of the following 17 members: - four legislative members, who shall include two members of the Senate, who shall not be of same political party, and two members of the General Assembly, who shall not be of the same political party.
-The President of the Senate, the Speaker of the General Assembly, the Minority Leader of the Senate, and the Minority Leader of the General Assembly each shall appoint one legislative member; - b. four ex officio members or their designees, who shall include the following: the Commissioner of Corrections, the Attorney General, the Director of the Division on Women in the Department of Children and Families, and the Public Defender. - c. nine public members appointed by the Governor, who shall 47 include the following: a county prosecutor who has been 48

-- 1 recommended by the County Prosecutors Association of the State of - 2 New Jersey, a victims' rights advocate, a representative of an - 3 organization that defends civil rights or promotes social justice, a - 4 faculty member of a college or university located in this State with - 5 expertise in women's issues, a representative of a collective - 6 bargaining unit representing correctional police officers, a - 7 representative of an organization dedicated to ending sexual - 8 violence, a person with expertise on the PREA, a representative of a - 9 Quaker organization promoting lasting peace with justice, and a - 10 representative of an organization working for racial, social, and - economic justice, and greater unity in the community.
+- 1. There is established the "Commission to Protect New Jersey Inmates from Sexual Assault and Sexual Misconduct."
+The commission shall consist of the following 17 members: - a. four legislative members, who shall include two members of the Senate, who shall not be of same political party, and two members of the General Assembly, who shall not be of the same political party.
+The President of the Senate, the Speaker of the General Assembly, the Minority Leader of the Senate, and the Minority Leader of the General Assembly each shall appoint one legislative member; - b. four ex officio members or their designees, who shall include the following: the Commissioner of Corrections, the Attorney General, the Director of the Division on Women in the Department of Children and Families, and the Public Defender. - c. nine public members appointed by the Governor, who shall include the following: a former inmate of the Edna Mahan Correctional Facility for Women, a victims' rights advocate, a representative of an organization that defends civil rights or promotes social justice, a faculty member of a college or university located in this State with expertise in women's issues, a representative of a collective bargaining unit representing correctional police officers, a representative of the New Jersey Coalition Against Sexual Assault, a person with expertise on the PREA, a representative of a Quaker organization promoting lasting peace with justice, and a representative of an organization working for racial, social, and economic justice, and greater unity in the community.